linuxserver/docker-documentation/docs/selkies/user-guide/web-client.md

 - **Resolution**: by default the remote resolution follows your browser window exactly.
 You can instead pick a preset (720p through 4K) or type a manual width and height.
 - **UI scaling (DPI)** for HiDPI displays, with a choice between pixel perfect HiDPI rendering and CSS scaling (lighter on bandwidth, softer image).
 - **Scale locally** stretches a fixed remote resolution to fit your window.
 - **Add Screen +**: opens a second browser window that becomes a second monitor for the session, positioned left, right, above, or below the primary.
 Arrange each window on the matching physical monitor and you have a real dual screen remote desktop.
-(Second screen is currently a feature of the X11 stack; in Wayland mode it is disabled.)
+Always available on X11.
+On Wayland, Selkies detects at startup whether the running compositor supports it, which today means labwc (the single app containers and the default Webtop shell) and KWin (the KDE Webtops), and only offers the button when it does.

 ## Audio and microphone

 Opus audio streams from the session to your browser, and output device selection if your browser exposes multiple sinks.
 The microphone button forwards your local mic into the session, where apps see it as a normal input device, video calls from inside a remote browser container work.

+## Webcam

+The webcam button forwards your local camera into the session as a virtual V4L2 device, so video conferencing inside a remote browser or any camera aware application works.
+The administrator can size the virtual device and disable the feature entirely with `NO_WEBCAM`.

 ## Clipboard

 Bidirectional clipboard sync between your machine and the session, automatic in both directions for text.
-The sidebar shows an editable view of the server clipboard.
-Enabling **Image support** (binary clipboard, `SELKIES_ENABLE_BINARY_CLIPBOARD`) adds images and other binary formats.
-Clipboard direction and availability can be locked down by the admin.
+The sidebar shows an editable view of the server clipboard. **Image support** (binary clipboard, `SELKIES_ENABLE_BINARY_CLIPBOARD`) adds images and other binary formats.
+Clipboard direction and availability can be locked down by the admin with the `SELKIES_ENABLE_CLIPBOARD` policy.

 ## Files

 - **Upload**: drag and drop files anywhere on the session window, or use the Upload button.
 Files land in the session's `~/Desktop` by default (configurable with `FILE_MANAGER_PATH`).
-- **Download**: the Files section opens a dark themed file index of the same directory served by the container's Nginx, click to download.
+- **Download**: the Files section opens a file browser of the same directory, click to download.

 Transfers can be restricted per direction or disabled entirely with `SELKIES_FILE_TRANSFERS`.